 We cherish and preserve these traditions with great appreciation—and invite you to get to know the region and its people in a special way.

-An experience in every season
+An experience every season

 Crafts

-Embroidery, traditional costume jewelry, and other traditional crafts are just as much a part of the scene as Appenzell folk music with its typical instrumentation, including the hammered dulcimer—as the Appenzellers say: “Taaleschwinge ond Hackbrett lose” (swinging talers and listening to a hammered dulcimer).
+Embroidery, traditional costume jewelry, and other traditional crafts are just as much a part of the scene as Appenzell folk music with its typical instrumentation, including the hammered dulcimer—as the Appenzellers say: “Taaleschwinge ond Hackbrett lose” (swinging talers and listening to the hammered dulcimer).

 Culinary